carrieje/maky/README.md

 If your main file is not called main.cpp or main.c, you can change it here too.
 You can change the compilation and linker flags too.

+In projects where you have several main files, you can compile a single target by naming it.
+If the main file is unicorn.cpp, run :

+    $ make unicorn

 Trouble shootings
 -----------------